philipmgoddard/k8s_4ds/README.md

 # K8's for DS

-A repo to accompany my blog posts
+A repo to accompany my blog posts.
+This branch accompanies post 1: getting Kubernetes set up.

 ```bash
 # I suggest adding these to your zsh/bash profile